KratosRepo/drm-player/README.md

 # DRM DASH / HLS Player

+## Acknowledgments

+- [JW Player](https://github.com/jwplayer/jwplayer): A powerful video player for the web.
+- Special thanks to the contributors of JW Player for their amazing video player library.

 Welcome to the DRM DASH / HLS Player – a versatile media player supporting various streaming formats such as m3u8, mpd, m3u8+key, and mpd+key.
 Explore its features and capabilities through the [DRM DASH / HLS Player Demo](https://kratosrepo.github.io/drm-player/).

 ![DRM DASH / HLS Player Screenshot](screenshot.png)